-Colorado Rockies license plates are available at all Colorado Department of Motor Vehicle (DMV) locations.
-You can show your Rockies pride with a signature license plate and know that 100% of your $52.80 donation to the Colorado Rockies Baseball Club Foundation is supporting youth sports, education and health programs.
+Colorado Rockies license plates are available through all Colorado Department of Motor Vehicle (DMV) locations.
+You can show your Rockies pride with a signature license plate and know that 100% of your $52.80 donation to the Colorado Rockies Foundation is supporting youth sports, education and health programs.

-Light Rail is a fast and efficient means of transportation to Coors Field and it runs daily.
-There are three Light Rail stations convenient to the ballpark; the most convenient stop is Union Station via the A, B, C, E or W Lines.
-For specific route and fare information, access the Light Rail section of the RTD website found at rtd-denver.com or call (303) 299-6000.
+Light Rail is a fast and efficient means of transportation to Coors Field, and it runs daily.
+There are three Light Rail stations convenient to the ballpark; the most convenient stop is Union Station via the A, B, C, E, G or W Lines.
+For specific route and fare information, visit the Light Rail section of the RTD website found at rtd-denver.com or call (303) 299-6000.

 Lost and Found

 Every child should be told to contact a Coors Field Representative should he or she become lost.
-A lost child will be taken to the Guest Relations Center at Section 127.
-Lost parents should follow the same procedure.
+A lost child will be taken to the Guest Relations Center at Section 127, so lost parents should follow the same procedure.
 Parents are encouraged to place tickets in children's pockets in case of separation.

 Lost or forgotten tickets will be replaced for a non-refundable $2.00 per ticket processing fee.
 In the event that the original tickets are also used, the full face value of the tickets will be charged.
 Stolen tickets will be replaced at no charge if a police report listing the exact seat location(s) and game date(s) is provided.
 If a police report is not provided or if the police report does not contain the exact game date(s) and seat location(s) of the stolen tickets, the Lost Ticket Policy will be in effect.